dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 * `List.toArray(E[])`, returning an `E[]` (`myList.toArray(new E[0])` will return an array of the right size)

 The copy is no longer linked to the original List.
 Hence, the name *toArray*, instead of "asArray".

+### Using the Set interface

+A *Set* is a collection that *disallows duplicate elements*.
+The *Set* interface does not add much to the *Collection* interface.
+In particular, unlike the List API, there are no Set methods for index-based access.

+Two *main implementations* of interface `java.util.Set<E>` are:
+* Class `java.util.HashSet<E>`, which under the hood stores the elements in a *hash table*
+  * each "bucket" has one hash code value (as key in the hash table), and can quickly be found, given an element to lookup (based on its `hashCode`)
+  * clearly, *equal* elements (based on `Object.equals(Object)`) must have *equal hash codes*, because otherwise the element to find and compare to may not be found
+  * these Sets are *unordered*
+  * adding elements and checking whether an element is in the Set takes constant time
+* Class `java.util.TreeSet<E>`, which under the hood stores the elements in a *sorted tree structure*
+  * the Set is *ordered*, typically in natural sorting order, or otherwise in an explicitly provided sorting order
+  * adding elements and checking whether an element is in the Set takes more time than for `HashSet`

+For Sets, method `add(E)` returns `false` if the element is already in the Set.

+Analogously to Lists, interface `Set` has static methods `of(E...)` and `copyOf(Collection<? extends E>)`.

+Copying a Set to an array is similar to copying Lists to an array.

+### Using the Queue and Deque interfaces

+TODO